zawnk/blues-keeper-rules/index.md

 ### Expansion Draft

 each team has to expose 1 player of each position? or keep number of exposed players variable, depending on how many new teams join and make it a team manager agreement during off-season

+### Team Naming

+To make it easier to track individual teams even when the team's manager changes between seasons, a team name consists of two parts: <Location, static> and <Name, chosen>.
+The location (can also be fictional) will be chosen when teams are initially created and need majority commissioner approval.
+This part will be stuck with the team then and can't be changed, even when the manager changes.
+The second part can be freely by the manager, but again needs majority commissioner approval.
+If a team's manager switches, the new manager is allowed to change this part of the team name, according to the same rules.

 ### Team Abandonment